John Ozanne M.D. [Paris, 1840] B.L. (13 February 1816 – 13 December 1864) was an orthodox physician who converted to homeopathy.

 John Ozanne was a student of Paul Francois Curie.
 Along with fellow doctors William Henry Mayne, Samuel Thomas Partridge, Graf von Viettinghoff, and Thomas Engall, Ozanne received instruction from Paul Curie at his Homoeopathic Dispensary in Ely Place, Holborn, established in 1839.
 Ozanne took over as Resident Physician at the Ely Place Dispensary after Curie relocated to Brook Street, Grosvenor Square, in 1841.

 John Ozanne was the original editor of The Monthly Homeopathic Review and The Medical Observer and was an early member of the British Homeopathic Association.
+He was also a member of the Association for the Protection of Homeopathic Students and Practitioners.

 Francis Bellamy was a student and colleague of John Ozanne.
 American-educated Scottish homeopath Robert MacLimont also practiced in Guernsey, where he was for a time in partnership with John Ozanne, but the two fell into disagreement over MacLimont’s use of allopathic methods.
+It is also likely that Ozanne was a colleague of another Channel Island homeopath, Charles Adolphe Ginestet, who practiced on Jersey between 1852 – 1859.

 The Ozanne family had been in Guernsey for many years.